anshul52/Nextjs_app_postgres_cronJob/README.md

+For Running Build:

+steps:

+1. npm run cron

+2. npm start

+---

-First, run the development server:
+For Running on the development server:

 steps: